-Mastering Your At-Home Audio/Visual Systems Like The Pros: An Interview With Bluewater Technologies Group's BJ Mazmanian
+Master Your At-Home A/V System Like A Pro: An Interview BJ Mazmanian

 BJ Mazmanian, Director of Sales, Live Events for Bluewater Technologies Group (Rocket Mortgage Classic’s audio visual partner), argues that there’s no point in hosting a major golf tournament if no one can properly see or hear it.
 That’s why Mazmanian and his team work diligently to ensure the surround sound, lighting and LED/display screens are ready in time for the July tournament.